appcelerator-archive/amp.github.io/doc/dev/00-introduction/08-view-stats.md

 title: View metrics
 ---

-The `amp stats` command allows for the querying and filtering of realtime and historical statistics.
+The `amp stats` command allows for the querying and filtering of real-time and historical statistics.

 To fetch the stats of your cluster
 ```